All Episodes

 Only people like Obama can unify us.

-He could have mentioned that the Reverend Jackson some years ago said, and this is this is widely been disseminated now, uh, and Gene, you may not have heard this, but the uh Reverend Jackson actually said he's walking down a street at night, and he hears footsteps behind.
+And Gene, you may not have heard this, but the Reverend Jackson actually said he's walking down a street at night and he hears footsteps behind.

 Yeah.

-And Obama himself is white, and he was raised, as I understand, in an upper middle class environment in Honolulu.
+And Obama himself is white, and he was raised, as I understand, in an upper-middle-class environment in Honolulu.

-So I don't know how he can I don't know, he and his wife, I don't know, and she is apparently a Princeton graduate.
+So I don't know how he can, I don't know, he and his wife, I don't know, and she is apparently a Princeton graduate, how they can equate their experiences to me haven't been that bad.

-Uh the the simplest way to understand this is that Obama and his wife are huge liberals, Gene.
+The simplest way to understand this is that Obama and his wife are huge liberals, Gene.

-Uh we have these problems in America where we're not unified because too many don't have health insurance.
+We have these problems in America where we're not unified because too many don't have health insurance.

-Uh we have these problems because too many do not have a proper education.
+We have these problems because too many do not have a proper education.

 That's what he was saying.